clojure-cookbook/clojure-cookbook/README.md

 We're building a book, and we want your help!

 *Clojure Cookbook* is set to be O'Reilly's next book in the [Cookbook Series](http://shop.oreilly.com/category/series/cookbooks.do).
-The book will detail a large number of Clojure recipes – pairs of problems and solutions – covering a wide number of common topics.
+The book details a large number of Clojure recipes – pairs of problems and solutions – covering a wide number of common topics.

 ## Contributing

+**As of Jan.
+10, 2014 we are preparing the book for print.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more info.**

 The goal behind the *Clojure Cookbook* is to build the **best** cookbook we can.
 We plan to do this by leveraging the breadth of experience across the entire community.
 We hope the rest of the community will rise to the occasion and contribute their best Clojure recipes.